PUERTO VALLARTA COVID-19

 Q: Do I need to take a Covid test to enter Puerto Vallarta?A: No, Mexico and Puerto Vallarta do not require a Covid test for entering the country.
 However, you might want to check if you need a Covid test to return to your country.

 Q: I already had Covid-19.
 Do I still need to get tested to enter the US?A: If you already recovered from Covid-19, you can show documentation of your recovery.
-You will need to show your previous positive test and a letter of a licensed health provider, stating you already recovered.
-Otherwise, you can take a test to show you are not currently ill.
+However, testing is no longer a requirement to enter the U.S. If you have already recovered, and are showing no symptoms, you can enter the US without any testing.

 Q: Can I get tested at my hotel?A: Most hotels are prepared to take your Antigen test with lab personnel that will comply with the CDC requirements.
 For more information, we suggest you call your hotel and verify.

-Q: Do children need to get tested for Covid?A: Yes.
-The CDC requires children of 2 or more years of age must get tested prior to departure.
+Q: Do children need to get tested for Covid?A: To enter the U.S., no. However, if your country requires a Covid test for re-entry, then yes.
+The CDC requires children of 2 or more years of age must get tested prior to departure, if your country is asking for a Covid test to enter.

 For more information regarding COVID Testing in Puerto Vallarta, visit here.

 Q: Is there Coronavirus (COVID-19) in Puerto Vallarta?A: No place in the world is completely free of COVID-19.
 However, infection rates are low compared to most areas in the US.
-There are 250,000 people living in Puerto Vallarta, from which we have 26 active cases, 2455 recovered.
-Official Goverment Stats.
+There are 250,000 people living in Puerto Vallarta, from which we have 36 active cases, 11,840 recovered.

-Q: Are there other things I should think to bring with me?A: Other than the usual things like a hat, sunglasses, swimwear, Biodegradable Sunscreen or After-Sun Lotion, you may want to consider boosting your immune system with a product like Airborne or Germ-Proof or with Vitamins, but as long as you bring hand sanitizer you should have all the precautions you need.
+Q: Are there other things I should think to bring with me?A: Other than the usual things like a hat, sunglasses, swimwear, or Biodegradable Sunscreen, you may want to consider boosting your immune system with a product like Airborne or Germ-Proof, but as long as you bring hand sanitizer you should have all the precautions you need.

 Q: Is Puerto Vallarta International Airport (PVR) Open?A: Yes.
 It is open to international and domestic flights following strict health protocols for your safety.

 Q: Does the US have travel restrictions for international travel?A: Not to Mexico.
 Airlines have been flying between the US and Mexico continuously.
-However, due to low demand, many routes have been temporarily dropped by the airlines.
-There is a restriction on land border crossings through September 28th, but this does not affect air travel.
+There is a restriction on land border crossings, but this does not apply to air or sea travel.
+The US does require a negative antigen or PCR test to return to the US, which is easy and usually free at your hotel.
+See the testing section for full details.

 Q: Will all the facilities at my hotel be available like normal?
 Will the bars and restaurants and spa be open?A: Generally, yes.
 Most services and facilities will be available at all hotels.
 Make sure to check with your chosen hotel to be sure.
 Expanded health protocols will be in place for the safety and health of both you and the hotel employees, but you will be able to enjoy your hotel in the way you would expect.